-Because PEDA is not classified in any group of International Agency for Research on Cancer (IARC, 2014) or the U.S. EPA (2005), and because the substance does not have a half-life longer than five years in any medium, no threshold is set for the carcinogenicity of this substance.
+Because MAPBAP acetate is not classified in any group of International Agency for Research on Cancer (IARC, 2014) and EPA (U.S. EPA, 2005), and because the substance does not have a half-life longer than five years in any medium, no threshold is set for the carcinogenicity of this substance.